mwilde345/ColdfusionLinkFetch/README.md

 # ColdfusionLinkFetch
-Extract hyperlinks from a spreadsheet into a row of structs
+Extract hyperlinks from a spreadsheet into an array of structs